Last Updated on September 2, 2022 by The Filtery Staff

 But a lot of lunch boxes are treated with a DWR (durable water repellant) finish to make them waterproof, which you do NOT want.

-DWR is made using PFAS, which have been nick-named “forever chemicals” because they can’t be broken down by our bodies or the environment.
-PFAS are known toxins and are linked to a wide variety of serious health concerns, including cancer, reproductive and developmental problems, metabolic dysfunction, immune dysfunction, and more.
+PFAS have been nicknamed “forever chemicals” because they can’t be broken down by our bodies or the environment.
+They are known toxins and are linked to a wide variety of serious health concerns, including cancer, reproductive and developmental problems, metabolic dysfunction, immune dysfunction, and more.
 You don’t want this stuff around your food if you can avoid it!

 Most synthetic fabrics are inherently water-resistant and relatively easy to clean, and most natural fabrics like organic cotton or linen can be put into the washing machine.
 Therefore there’s really no reason for these toxicants to be added to our lunch bags.
 If you want to add a natural and non-toxic water-resistant finish to your lunch bag, you can use this wax bar from Rawganique.